Untitled1988/Dify/README.md

 ---

 ## Features
-- **📄 Document Cleaning with MinerU**: Automatically cleans raw documents from the pharmaceutical domain to prepare for downstream processing.
+- **📄 Document Cleaning with MinerU**: Cleans raw documents to prepare for downstream intelligent processing.
-- **🔁 Intelligent Chunking via Dify Workflow API**: Uses Dify's powerful workflow interface to split documents into parent-child structured chunks.
+- **🔁 Intelligent Chunking via Dify Workflow API**: Uses Dify's workflow interface to split documents into parent-child structured chunks.
 - **📚 Auto-sync to Knowledge Base**: Automatically syncs cleaned and chunked content to the specified Dify knowledge base.
 - **🌐 Web Frontend**: An intuitive web interface where users can:
   - Use AI Chat to query knowledge base content